Donald S. Sutton

 Department Member Since: 1969

 Donald Sutton is a China historian working from Ming to the present in several distinct topical areas, combining archives, published material and fieldwork.
 His first book, Provincial Militarism and the Chinese Republic, explored the origins of warlordism through the micropolitics of an officer corps surviving as central authority broke down.
 His second book, Steps of Perfection, examined Taiwanese local religion as it emerged from Kuomintang rule, analyzing local festival troupes’ market-driven diversification in organizational form and performance style.
 His third book, Contesting the Yellow Dragon, co-authored with Xiaofei Kang, is a long-term history, tracing the successive transformations of a Sino-Tibetan frontier region from remote Ming garrison to modern tourist mecca in the People’s Republic.
 It is a work of political culture, combining the religious and military foci of the earlier studies.
+(Honored as a Choice Outstanding Academic Title for 2016, in the journal's Anthropology list).

 - “Geopolitics and Development in the Sino-Tibetan Periphery: How Indigenes, Migrants and the State Transformed Songpan into a Chinese Tourist Mecca,” for Carolyn Cartier and Tim Oakes, eds., Vast Land of Borders: Regionality and the Development of the Chinese State (in preparation)